chanyaz/NewFTCApp-iOS/README.md

 3. Done: Video.
 4. Interactive Features.
 5. custom link
+6. Handle Links
+7. Offline and Caches for Content

 ### Advertising:
 1. In Progress: retrieve Ad info from Dolphin's script string
+2. Send third party impressions until they are confirmed
+3. Tap link for Ad Views

 ### Offline and Caches